apertium/apertium-on-github/perms-use-cases.md

 **Note**: Shardul's write access to repositories has *not changed* and so far, he only has write access to `apertium/apertium-tur`.
-For other repositories, he can either follow steps 1 and 2 again, or Fran can directly give him write access.
+For other repositories, he can either follow steps 1 and 2 again and receive access from other maintainers like Ilnar, or (rarely) Fran can directly give him write access.

 ### How `apertium/apertium-tur` is released